PascalCorpsman/FPC_DOOM/differences.md

 ### Silent fist option
 In DOOM every weapon makes noises and therefore wakes up all the enemies.
 In FPC_DOOM you could set the "fistisquit" flag.
 If set, "shooting" by punching with the fist does not make any noise.
 But if you do not kill a opponent in one shot, this opponent will scream and that will be heared.
 This feature makes most sense when playing in bersek mode.

+### Savegames
+Savegames are not compatible to any other DOOM version!

 ## Key settings

 The following keys are used (given on a german keyboard layout):